 - Talking or writing about death, dying or suicide, when these actions are out of the ordinary

-If these warning signs are noted, seek help as soon as possible by contacting a mental health professional, the National Suicide Prevention Lifeline 1-800-273-TALK (8255), or 911.
+If these warning signs are noted, seek help as soon as possible by contacting a mental health professional or the 988 Suicide and Crisis Lifeline.
+988 is available via call, text or chat.

 Additional Warning Signs:

 - Increased substance (alcohol or drug) use